-After you have measured the length round up the number to the nearest inch, so that you can obtain the displacement or the concept that is commonly known as “called length”.
-To define the pitch distance you need to measure the length between any three consecutive rivets, and then divide the outcome by two.
-Rivets are small-headed pieces of metals that maintain the chain line attached.
+After you have measured the length, round up the number to the nearest inch, so that you can obtain the displacement or the concept that is commonly known as “called length”.
+To detect the pitch distance you need to measure the length between any three consecutive rivets, and then divide the outcome by two.
+Rivets are small-headed pieces of metals that maintain the chain line attachment.

 Advices to Help You

-After showing you the four elements you need to know to perfectly measure the size of chain on chainsaw.
+After learning about the four elements, you now know to perfectly measure the size of chain on chainsaw.
 We have some useful tips and advices to have a better operating chainsaw, sharpening your blade for full efficiency.
 And showing caution when replacing the chain due to its risks.
 A chain can’t last forever so eventually you will need to replace it sooner or later.

 But, maintain it can expand its durability.
 Like any other blade, your chain needs to be sharpened.
 So, practice it often too keep the blade aggressive enough to cut woods and other materials.
 Lubricate the bar in order to better move, circulate and, protecting the chain from any rust that may create during use.
 Regularly control the depth of the gauge when you have sharpened your chain.